 Women’s Right to Choose

 In 2016 I met with a delegation of Cairns women who wanted to have abortion removed from the Queensland Criminal Code.
-Queensland was one of only two states in which abortion remained an offence.
+Queensland was one of only two states in which abortion remained a criminal offence.
 The Cairns women I met with came from the fields of medicine, sexual health and politics and they made perfect sense.
-Whatever your thoughts about a woman having an abortion, it was clear in my mind that having the procedure listed as a criminal offence was neither desirable nor helpful.
+It was clear in my mind that having the procedure listed as a criminal offence was neither desirable or respectful of women.
+In the words of American birth control activist and sex educator Margaret Sanger, “No woman can call herself free who does not control her own body.”

 Abortion Law Reform (A Woman’s Right to Choose Bill)